tyconsulting/blog.tyang.github.io/_posts/2016-10-14-my-meetup-recording-developing-your-own-oms-solutions.md

   - OMS
   - Speaking Events
 ---
-Last month, I presented at the Melbourne Microsoft Cloud and Datacenter Meetup on the topic “Developing Your OWN OMS Solutions” (<a title="https://www.meetup.com/Melbourne-Microsoft-Cloud-and-Datacenter-Meetup/events/233154212/" href="https://www.meetup.com/Melbourne-Microsoft-Cloud-and-Datacenter-Meetup/events/233154212/">https://www.meetup.com/Melbourne-Microsoft-Cloud-and-Datacenter-Meetup/events/233154212/</a>).
+Last month, I presented at the Melbourne Microsoft Cloud and Datacenter Meetup on the topic "Developing Your OWN OMS Solutions" (<a title="https://www.meetup.com/Melbourne-Microsoft-Cloud-and-Datacenter-Meetup/events/233154212/" href="https://www.meetup.com/Melbourne-Microsoft-Cloud-and-Datacenter-Meetup/events/233154212/">https://www.meetup.com/Melbourne-Microsoft-Cloud-and-Datacenter-Meetup/events/233154212/</a>).
 I recorded the session but then realise the recording had some technical errors due to the change of screen resolution without restarting Camtasia.
 This morning, I re-recorded the session and uploaded to the <a href="https://www.youtube.com/channel/UCnlWVVyhGTxmRVHa_mbt9DA">Meetup’s YouTube Channel</a>.

 If you are interested, you can watch the recording here (<a href="https://www.youtube.com/watch?v=zUzI31iIcTk">https://www.youtube.com/watch?v=zUzI31iIcTk</a>):